rezmond/images_sort/README.md

 `

 Roadmap:
-   - [ ] The moving process
+   - [ ] The moving process show
-   - [ ] Promose to create destination folder if it is not existed
+   - [ ] Propose to create destination folder if it is not existed
    - [ ] Update the script help
    - [ ] Case for images withot exif data, but with file name like "20200429_*.jpg"